About The Malagiri School

-The School for Malagiri charity was set up by Kevin Fossey, a senior lecturer at the university’s School of Education, in 2007 to raise funds to build a school for children aged three to eight in a remote area of Nepal.
+The School for Malagiri charity was set up by Kevin Fossey, a senior lecturer at the University of Brighton’s School of Education, in 2007 to raise funds to build a school for children aged three to eight in a remote area of Nepal.

 In 2011, after four years of fundraising, the school was opened and it now educates around 60 children in brightly coloured and well-resourced classrooms.